ganyicz/bond/docs/index.md

 </script>
 ```

-In this example, the `value` property is explicitly typed as `number | null`, making it clear that it can hold a number.
-This helps prevent type errors and improves autocompletion in your editor.
+Here, `value` is explicitly typed as `number`, providing type safety and autocompletion in the IDE.

 ### Roadmap

+> [!WARNING]
-The following features are planned for future versions of Bond but are not yet implemented or finalized.
-Please provide feedback on these features if you have any suggestions or ideas or create a PR to implement them.
+> The following features are planned but not yet implemented.
+Feedback and contributions are encouraged.

 #### Attribute syntax

-In future versions of Bond, you will be able to use a JSX-like syntax for attributes.
-This provides visual separation from regular attributes and consistent syntax with control statements and interpolation.
-This feature will be optional.
+Bond will support a JSX-like syntax for attributes.
+This makes it easier to visually distinguish between HTML/Blade attributes and reactive bindings.
+This syntax will be optional.

 ```html
 <!-- This is NOT yet supported -->